Skip to content Skip to footer

 1. Transparency and Answerability: RERA has been formed to make sure translucency in the Indian real estate sector.
 By registering a complaint under RERA, you have an approach to an adjusted platform that works in the interest of the consumers.

-2. Quick Resolution: The RERA Act specifies a timeline for resolution of complaints, typically within a deadline of 60 to 90 days, making sure a speedy resolution contrasts to traditional litigation.
+2. Quick Resolution: The RERA Act specifies a timeline for resolution of complaints, typically within a deadline, making sure a speedy resolution contrasts to traditional litigation.

 3. Penalty for Losses: If the developer is found accused, RERA may award a penalty to the consumer for any losses suffered due to delay or contravention of agreement.